 Active Share Ownership

-As a shareholder in Australian companies, AvSuper has the opportunity to vote on issues relating to environmental, social and ethical responsibility.
+As a shareholder in Australian companies, AvSuper has the opportunity to vote on issues relating to socially responsible investment matters.

 The Trustee deals with such considerations as is appropriate in line with its duties as a Trustee responsible for managing the retirement savings for all AvSuper members.
 There is no predetermined policy on applying or monitoring ethical, social or environmental considerations as each situation is different.
-The Trustee requires that votes are made having regard to the best interests of members at all times.
+The Trustee requires that votes are always made having regard to the best financial interests of members.